 Happy October!
 This is one of my favorite months of the year.
 Just gimme all the hot apple cider and teacher-y cardigans.
+It’s also time for my favorite preschool theme: PUMPKINS.

 You know I love process art, and I’m always looking for unique tools to paint with or use as stamps!
 (Read about why my preschoolers don’t do “crafts” here.)
 We recently painted some pumpkins with LEGOS!